Globoplox/blah/src/stacklang/compiler/codegen/native/native.md

   When jumping to a label:
     - Spill all variable that were not spilled at the beginning og the label
     - Load all variables that were cached at the beginning of the label

+BTW:
+assigning literal 0 to a CONSTANT temporary will noop and assign r0 to the tmeporary

+A non initialized local is considred to be stored in r0.

+Most important optimization would be reusing common subexpressio, but this requires to detect that there have been no write to dependable stuff, which is hard.